Miller HugginsMiller James Huggins

 From that point on Ruth did not question his manager publicly again.

 “There seemed to me to be an impression here and there that anybody could manage so great a team,” said Hall of Fame manager Connie Mack of the Yankees.
 “That’s wrong.
 It took Huggins to make those fellows fight and hustle.”

 With the allegiance of his superstar and the subsequent addition of Hall of Famers Lou Gehrig, Tony Lazzeri, Earle Combs and Waite Hoyt, Huggins’ club matured into one of the most famous dynasties in baseball.
-The Bronx Bombers won another three consecutive pennants and two World Series titles from 1926-28, including the vaunted “Murderers’ Row” 1927 team that is believed by many to be one of the best in history.
+The Bronx Bombers won another three consecutive pennants and two World Series titles from 1926-28, including the vaunted “Murderers’ Row” 1927 team that is rated by many as one of the best in history.

 “There never has been a better judge of raw baseball talent than Huggins,” columnist Arthur Robinson would later write.
 “And every manager of the Yankees since him – all of them – have benefited from the foundation of the dynasty he built.”

-Huggins had finally silenced his critics when his life came to a tragic end in September 1929.
-After receiving transfusions to treat a skin infection and a bout of influenza, Huggins developed a blood infection that proved fatal.
-At the age of 50, the Mighty Mite’s funeral was held in Yankee Stadium, drawing thousands of tearful fans.
+Huggins' life came to a tragic end on Sept.
+25, 1929.
+After receiving transfusions to treat a skin infection and a bout of influenza, the 51-year-old Huggins developed a blood infection that proved fatal.
+The Mighty Mite’s funeral was held in Yankee Stadium, drawing thousands of tearful fans.
 The American League canceled its games while the Yankees’ star players wept openly for their fallen manager.

 “He was more like a father to me than anything else,” remembered Gehrig.
 “I call him the squarest shooter I ever knew in baseball.”